(Paris, France, 1961)

 In addition to her practice as a visual artist, Otero enjoys teaching art.
 Her interest in learning about creative processes has led her to pursue independent studies related to pedagogy and human development.

-Currently lives and works in Texas, USA.
+She currently lives and works in Texas, USA.